Haruko/OpenRCT2-Tileman/README.md

 3. If updating from a previous version, delete the existing Tileman JS file.
 4. Place the plugin's JS file into the directory and start the game!

+## Configuration
+If you want to change any of the XP values or costs, there is a config button on the toolbar and in the Map button dropdown.

 ## Acknowledgements
 Referenced code:
  - [Basssiiie for OpenRCT2-FlexUI](https://openrct2plugins.org/plugin/MDEwOlJlcG9zaXRvcnkzOTY0Mzk1OTM=/OpenRCT2-FlexUI)